strimzi/proposals/018-rest-admin-api.md

 ## Compatibility

-There are no compatability issues, as the API is still under development.
+There are no compatibility issues, as the API is still under development.

 ## Rejected alternatives